About the Academy

 Since it’s inception, hundreds of students have passed through its doors, and many have left with enough knowledge to carry on their with own ceramic art endeavors professionally, many others admit that taking classes here has changed their lives in some way.
 On average, there are from thirty to fifty students enrolled during any given term.
 Four terms each year are offered at the start of each calendrical season.

-Frank earned a Masters in Fine Art degree at Alfred University’s prestigious College of Ceramics, and a Bachelors in Fine Art degree from the Rhode Island School of Design, that along with his nearly forty years of university-level teaching, there’s much on the table here at the Academy.
+Frank earned a Masters in Fine Art degree at Alfred University’s prestigious College of Ceramics, and a Bachelors in Fine Art degree from the Rhode Island School of Design, that along with his thirty years of university-level teaching, there’s much on the table here at the Academy.